-If your research involves working with a third party outside the University (e.g. a commercial company or organisation), there will be a need to have a written agreement on the ownership of the intellectual property that may arise from the research.
+All students should be familiar with the Intellectual Property Regulations.
+If your research is funded by UCLan or another organisation or research you will not own the intellectual property or if you study involves working with a third party outside the University (e.g. a commercial company or organisation), there will be a need to have a written agreement on the ownership of the intellectual property that may arise from the research.
 Normally this should be agreed with the external organisation before data collection starts.
-Please refer to the Intellectual Property Regulations which can be found at: https://www.uclan.ac.uk/students/life/rules_regs.php
+In some cases students may need to sign Non- Disclosure Agreements.

-2.5.6 Data Protection
+2.5.6 General Data Protection Regulation and your Research Work